pwaring/technical-talks/ipv6-hosting-developer/slides.md

-% IPv6 from a hosting and developer perspective
+% IPv6: A hosting and developer perspective
 % Paul Waring
 % October 8, 2020